RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 - Graceful Shutdown - In order to have a chance to dispose of all your unmanaged resources by Node.js before your app is killed eg. Db connections.

+#### Error Handling

+There are so many ways to handle errors in a Node.JS' API, here I've made a choice to work closely with Middleware and HTTP Status Codes.
+I'm just pointing it here to reinforce the importance of handling API errors, but to understand better you can start looking at the `handleError` middleware.

 #### Final Notes